ChibiOS/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- HAL: Fixed invalid period calculation in STM32 GPT driver (bug #957) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed missing USART7/8 definitions in STM32F0 HAL (bug #956)(backported
        to 18.2.2).
 - LIB: Fixed heap allocation issue (bug #955)(backported to 18.2.2 and 17.6.5).